 - F-11.
 Obligation Schedule and Fund Distribution.
-Initially, GRF funding is distributed directly to district accounts when there is a signed budget (e.g. Initial Work Allowance); however it is subject to quarterly apportionment by OMB.
-Funding is distributed directly to divisions during a Continuing Resolution.
-The Regulatory Program Budget is informed, by the following factors:

-- a.
-Workload.

-- b.
-FTE Execution.

-- c.
-Mission Success Criteria Trends

-- d.
-Efficiency factors.

-- e.
-Qualitative factors and MSC recommendations (e.g., District Reorganizations/direct report upgrades, increase in PCS costs due to hiring, known incoming workload such as EIS, One Federal Decision projects, litigation outcomes, etc.).
+Initially, GRF funding is distributed directly to district accounts when there is a signed budget (for example, Initial Work Allowance); however, it is subject to quarterly apportionment by OMB.
+Funding is distributed directly to divisions during a CR.
+The Regulatory Program Budget is informed, by the following factors: - a.
+Workload. - b.
+FTE execution. - c.
+Mission Success Criteria trends. - d.
+Efficiency factors. - e.
+Qualitative factors and MSC recommendations (for example, district reorganizations/direct report upgrades, increase in PCS costs due to hiring, known incoming workload such as EIS, One Federal Decision projects, litigation outcomes, etc.). - F-12.

-- F-12.
 Enterprise-wide initiatives.
-GRF funding will be retained at Headquarters for enterprise initiatives, including: policy support, science and technology tool development (for example, ORM2, Regulatory In-lieu Fee and Banking Information Tracking System (RIBITS), Knowledge Management (KM), development of an integrated training program, ERDC wetland delineation manual regional supplements, Hydrogeomorphic (HGM) guidebooks, National Wetland Plant List, Tech Notes and Tech Reports, and the Wetlands Regulatory Assistance Program (WRAP), etc.), litigation, and emerging requirements during the year.
-District Regulatory Chiefs are expected to manage funding to deliver a balanced program per the Regulatory Program mission, desired end state, and Civil Works Strategic Plan objectives.

-In addition, districts are reminded that accurate performance reporting is critical to our ability to deliver a balanced program with the resources at hand, and to inform future budgeting needs.
+GRF funding will be retained at Headquarters for enterprise initiatives, including: policy support, science and technology tool development [for example, ORM2, Regulatory In-lieu Fee and Banking Information Tracking System (RIBITS), Knowledge Management (KM), development of an integrated training program, ERDC wetland delineation manual regional supplements, Hydrogeomorphic (HGM) guidebooks, National Wetland Plant List, Tech Notes and Tech Reports, and the Wetlands Regulatory Assistance Program (WRAP), etc.], litigation, and emerging requirements during the year.
+District Regulatory Chiefs are expected to manage funding to deliver a balanced program per the Regulatory Program mission, desired end state, and CW Strategic Plan objectives. - a.
+Districts are reminded that accurate performance reporting is critical to our ability to deliver a balanced program with the resources at hand, and to inform future budgeting needs.
 Districts and divisions should not expect to receive additional funding from Headquarters to cover normal operating expenses near the end of the fiscal year.
-If a shortage is predicted at the end of the fiscal year, funds should be identified from within a District's own Division and then among all other Divisions prior to requesting any funds from HQ.
-HQ will not consider any requests for additional funds until Divisions exhaust all available funding.
+If a shortage is predicted at the end of the fiscal year, funds should be identified from within a district's own division and then among all other divisions prior to requesting any funds from HQ.
+HQ will not consider any requests for additional funds until Divisions exhaust all available funding. - b.
 Prior year funding should be obligated by 31 December of the current fiscal year.
 Any amounts not obligated may be deducted from the current FY allocation.